edbury/gremlin-camp/src/site/notes/spaces/moonrise/gear.md

 | Shoes            | 1   | worn/feet                       | 1      |
 | Shoes (fancy)    | 2   | worn/feet                       | 2      |
 | Sweater (wool)   | 2   | worn/torso 1                    | 1      |

+### Belt

+A belt is standard gear for all adventurers, but should one wear out, get stolen or be lost in a life-saving procedure, replacements are available.

+Belts have three slots for pack 1 items, but they cannot be used to carry bundled items like torches, candles, spikes, etc.

+### Boots

+When traveling, boots grant +1D to tests resulting from rain or rough roads.

+### Cloak

+A cloak grants +1D to Survival or Health tests related to staying warm or keeping dry, including recovery tests.

+### Clothing

+Adventurers begin their career clothed, but the rigors of the road are such that on occasion one needs a new pair of pants.
+Clothes do not have any inventory requirement as adventurers wear them under their equipment (hopefully).

+### Finery

+Fine clothes are required for dealing with nobility or guild masters in town.

+### Gloves (Leather)

+Thick leather gloves grant +1D to tests to resist heat or injury from work, as well as +1D to tests involving hauling.
+However, they impose a +1 Ob factor for actions like spell casting, shooting, carving, etc.

+### Hat

+A hat grants +1D to tests for resisting the effects of sun and rain.

+### Hat (Stylish)

+Stylish hats provide +1D to Oratory, Persuasion, and Falsehood.

+### Scarf

+A scarf grants +1D to tests for resisting or recovering from the effects of cold and draft.

+### Shoes

+Shoes are great for walking across gravel and glass.

+### Sweater (Wool)

+A wool sweater grants +1D for resisting the effects of cold and wet.
+This bonus stacks with hats and scarves.
+Get toasty.

 ## Containers